jmcelroy5/Biking-Across-the-US/_posts/2014-05-10-the-cookie-lady.md

 Needless to say, it was not the most restful night.
 But I am still really glad I got to stay there so I could be a part of the TransAmerican Trail tradition.
 I signed the guestbook and left my mark on the house with a "Viva la bici" sticker from the East Bay Bicycle Coalition and a bicycle-themed card my mom gave me when I left that said, "Wind in your hair, sun on your face, in a good place."

 Though she didn't even ride a bike herself, June Curry loved the TransAm cyclists, and she continued her hospitality even as her health declined in her last years.
-I think it's so cool that she found her way to brighten others' lives, and in doing so she brought the world to her doo
+I think it's so cool that she found her way to brighten others' lives, and in doing so she brought the world to her do